-Start by opening the screenshot tool, then drag the box to your parameters and lock it in.
+Start by opening Snagit, then drag the box to your parameters and lock it in.

 You may want to include a screenshot if you’re referring to data, like results of a survey or analytics.
 You can further enhance those screenshot by adding in arrows and customized callouts.
 Adding in elements that highlight interesting insights adds more weight to an important point.

 As a general rule, the more unique you can make your visual elements, the better your presentation will be.
-Even though stock imagery may be appealing because of convenience, it may limit your presentations potential impact.
+Even though stock images may be appealing because of convenience, they limit your presentation’s impact.

 A recent study showed that imagery can affect a person’s mood without the person even being aware.
 This means that inserting more vivid pictures in a presentation will have a greater impact on the viewer.

 Take matters into your own hands with Snagit, which allows you to customize screen captures and images to enhance your presentation.